ArlCIbe/CCMod3/Node/fetchvsaxios.md

 - provides a JS interface for accessing and manipulating parts of the HTTP pipeline (requests and responses)
 - returns a Promise that can be used to retrieve the response to the request.
      [as soon as the server responds with headers even if the server response is an HTTP error status.
 You can also optionally pass in an init options object as the second argument.]
+- uses body property (has to be stringified)

 promise - represents the eventual completion (or failure) of an asynchronous operation and its resulting value